Tuition and Benefits

-The stipend is $1,836 per month ($22,032 per year).
-The rate is set by NIH each July 1.
-One semi-monthly paycheck on regular UW paydays, the 10th and 25th of each month, will include the stipend and salaries from part-time appointments such as TA, RA, etc. Checks or direct deposit statements will be mailed to the trainees unless a trainee requests that it be held for pick up.
+The stipend is $1,910 per month ($22,920 per year).
+The rate is set by NIH each July 1st.
+One semi-monthly paycheck on regular UW paydays, the 10th and 25th of each month, will include the stipend and salaries from part-time appointments such as TA, RA, etc.

 Taxability of Stipends

 In general, no federal withholding tax is deducted from stipend, such as the stipend support that CMB TG awardees receive.
 Even though stipends are distributed via payroll, they are NOT reported as wages on IRS Form W2.
 Stipends are reported to the IRS on IRS Form 1098-T, the Tuition Statement.
 Trainees typically owe tax on stipend income on the April 15th filing of their tax return and are responsible for determining their tax responsibility.
 Assistance is available through the UW Student Fiscal Services Office through yearly tax preparation workshops.
 Or the trainee may wish to review the "Tax Information" page (http://f2.washington.edu/fm/sfs/tax) at the UW Student Fiscal Services website.

 Support during Final Quarter